psterpe/Planner/README.md

 To save a plan, fill in the **Plan name** field and click the `Save` button.
 To load a previously saved plan, click the `Load` button and select your plan from the list.

-## How to Get It Running

-# README still in progress...